 In Ontario, all registered Private Career College Massage Therapy programs are listed on the webpage linked below:

 In Nova Scotia, all registered Private Career College Massage Therapy programs are listed on the webpage linked below:

 Because Massage Therapists understand what it means and what it takes to become a Massage Therapist.
 Because they know every step of the way what you’re going through.
 Because the advice they offer is based on personal experience.
 Because your school environment will be staffed by successful therapists in the very profession you seek to enter.
 ICT Schools specializes in Massage Therapy Education.
 It’s what we do.
 We train Massage Therapists and we also hire them.
 If you want a School owned or run by corporate executives (or owned by another large corporation), this definitely is not it.

-Our Department of Education (DOE) is headed by a Massage Therapist, the DOE’s Test and Assessment Supervisor is a Massage Therapist and our School Director and Registrar at Northumberland is a Massage Therapist.
-Of course our Faculty are all Massage Therapists (many of them ICT graduates) and the Founder and President of the School, renowned within the profession, Shirley Desborough, is a retired MT, who continues to advocate for the profession through her Directorship work on various Boards.
-Mitsuki Kikkawa, our distinguished creator of Suikodo®Therapy, was also a Massage Therapist until his untimely death in 2008:
+Our Department of Education (DOE) Manager is a Massage Therapist, our School Director at Kikkawa College is a Massage Therapist, and our School Director and Registrar at ICT Northumberland College is also a Massage Therapist.
+Our Faculty are Massage Therapists (many of them ICT Schools graduates), and the Shirley Desborough, the Founder and President of the School, renowned within the profession, is a retired MT, who continues to advocate for the profession through her Directorship work on various Boards.
+Mitsuki Kikkawa, our distinguished creator of Suikodo®Therapy, was also a Massage Therapist until his untimely death in 2008.